spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/revenue-marketing/sdr/index.html.md

 * **Partner Prospecting Status:** If this is populated, the lead/contact is being worked by a partner and the Sales Dev team should not proceed with outreach.
 Instead the rep should change the ownership to Marketo Integration.
 BDRs should not bring these into their outreach on AWA’s.

-* **Actively Working” Status:** An account researched and chosen by the BDR and/or SAL- based on alignment to ICP, news insights, company initiative, intent, ABM list etc. This is an account that the BDR will proactively be performing strategic outreach to.
+* **Actively Working Status:** An account researched and chosen by the BDR and/or SAL- based on alignment to ICP, news insights, company initiative, intent, ABM list etc. This is an account that the BDR will proactively be performing strategic outreach to.
 There is no limit to how long an account can stay in “Actively working” status as long as outreach is continuing to be made.
 BDRs will work these leads.

 * **Requirements to remain in Actively Working status:** All  “BDR comments” fields will need to be populated within 10 days of moving into “Actively Working” status and a minimum of 5 people will need to be added to sequences within 15 days of the “Actively Working” timestamp.
 Accounts will move back to queued should criteria not be met.